trellisfw/trellisfw-broker/README.md

 # Trellis++ Broker
-<b> The Broker is a web applications that serves as a service manager for the OSC.
+<b> The Broker is a web application that serves as a service manager for the OSC.

 ----------